polkadot-developers/substrate-developer-hub.github.io/docs/development/module/origin.md

 }
 ```

-* Root: A system level origin, assumed to be of highest possible power.
+* Root: A system level origin.
+This is the highest privilege level.

-* Signed: A transaction origin, includes the account identifier of the signer.
+* Signed: A transaction origin.
+This is signed by some public key and includes the account identifier of the signer.

-* None: A lack of origin, also known as an inherent.
+* None: A lack of origin.
+This needs to be agreed upon by the validators or validated by a module to be included.

 ## Custom Origins